bookofproofs/bookofproofs.github.io/_sources/history/19th-century/abel.md

 * In Berlin, Abel borrowed some money and continued working on elliptic functions.
 * Crelle tried to persuade Abel to remain in Berlin until he could find an academic post for him and he even offered Abel the editorship of Crelle's Journal.
 * However, Abel wanted to get home and by this time he was heavily in debt.
-* To make a little more money Abel tutored schoolchildren and his fiancée was employed as a governess to friends of Abel's family in Froland.
 * Abel was appointed to this post which improved his position a little.
 * In 1828 Abel was shown a paper by Jacobi on transformations of elliptic integrals.
 * Abel quickly showed that Jacobi's results were consequences of his own and added a note to this effect to the second part of his major work on elliptic functions.